It’s no secret that exercise has a plethora of health advantages. However, it has been shown that there may be too much of a good thing.

 “Exercise is medicine, and as medicine, there is the possibility of underdosing and overdosing on exercise – more is not always better and can lead to cardiac events, particularly when conducted by sedentary, unfit persons with known or undiagnosed heart disease.”
 Barry A. Franklin, chair of the statement’s writing committee, said in a news release.

-Slow and Steady ExerciseFranklin is the director of preventive cardiology and cardiac rehabilitation at Beaumont Health in Royal Oak, Michigan.
+Franklin is the director of preventive cardiology and cardiac rehabilitation at Beaumont Health in Royal Oak, Michigan.
 “This statement aims to balance the advantages and dangers of strenuous activity such as marathons and triathlons.
 “This, of course, isn’t to say that people should avoid exercise altogether.
-Authors of the statement – published Wednesday in the AHA’s journal Circulation – encourage people to engage in aerobic exercises, which keep large muscles moving for a sustained time.
+The statement’s authors, published Wednesday in the AHA’s journal Circulation, encourage people to engage in aerobic exercises that keep large muscles moving for a sustained period.
 They can be done at low or high intensity, including walking, brisk walking, running, bicycling, and swimming.
 Exercises that increase your heart rate and make you sweat are generally considered high-intensity, while those that don’t are considered low-intensity.

 The study’s authors reviewed 300 studies and found that the benefits of exercise outweigh the risks.
 They concluded that physically active people have a lower risk of heart attack and sudden cardiac death.
 However, they also identified potential risks with intense exercise training.